Mampenda/Programming-Languages/Java Generics/GENERICS.md

     public static void main(String[] args) {
         // Example usage with varargs (No need to pack into an array) List<Integer> ints = MyListUtils.toList(1, 2, 3);
-        List<String> words = MyListUtils.toList("hi", "hello");
+        List<String> words = MyListUtils.toList("Hello", "World");

         System.out.println(ints);   // Output: [1, 2, 3]
-        System.out.println(words);  // Output: [hi, hello]
+        System.out.println(words);  // Output: [Hello, World]
     }
 }
 ```

-When calling the method `toList`, we can rely on type inference for the generic parameter, which means we don’t always have to specify the type explicitly.
+When calling the method `toList`, we can rely on _type inference_ for the generic parameter, which means we don’t always have to specify the type explicitly.

 However, explicitly specifying the type parameter can sometimes be necessary to resolve ambiguity or to provide more clarity: